bxparks/AceTMI/README.md

 Unified interface for selecting different implementations for communicating with a TM1637 LED controller chip on Arduino platforms.
 Uses C++ templates to achieve minimal or zero-cost runtime overhead for the abstraction.
+In more technical terms, the library provides compile-time polymorphism instead of runtime polymorphism to avoid the overhead of the `virtual` keyword.

 The code was initially part of the [AceSegment](https://github.com/bxparks/AceSegment) library, but was extracted into a separate library so that it can be shared with other projects.
-The TM1637 uses a protocol that is electrically very similar to I2C.
+It provides the following implementations:

+* `SoftTmiInterface.h`
+    * Implements the TM1637 protocol using `digitalWrite()`.
+* `SoftTmiFastInterface.h`
+    * Implements the TM1637 protocol using `digitalWriteFast()`.

 The "TMI" acronym is an invention of this library so that the TM1637 protocol can be referenced by a name.
-It stands for "Titan Micro Interface" (analogous to Serial Peripheral Interface) which is named after the compnay Titan Micro Electronics which manufactures the TM1637 chip.
+It stands for "Titan Micro Interface" (analogous to Serial Peripheral Interface) which is named after the company Titan Micro Electronics which manufactures the TM1637 chip.
+The TM1637 protocol is electrically very similar to I2C, but different enough that we cannot use the hardware `<Wire.h>` library.

-This library provides the following C++ class templates:

-* `SoftTmiInterface`
-* `SoftTmiFastInterface`

 **Version**: 0.1 (2021-06-24)